iXce/make_webpage/README.md

 MATLAB
 ------
-    make_webpage(pagecell, '/path/to/output/directory/andmaybefilealso.html', COPYIMAGES);
+    make_webpage(pagecell, '/path/to/output/directory/andmaybefilealso.html', params);
-with pagecell a 1-d or 2-d cell holdings objects as defined below, and COPYIMAGES being 0 or 1 depending on if you want the script to copy the images to a subdir of your webpage.
+with pagecell a 1-d or 2-d cell holdings objects as defined below, and params being a struct, which accept the following parameters: params.copy_images: 0 or 1 depending on if you want the script to copy the images
+                      to a subdir of your webpage.
+  params.title: the page title
+  params.description: the page description params.paged: the number of items per page (do not specify it if you want a
+                single page)
+  params.header_lines: the number of lines from the top of the cell to
+                       replicate for each page produced by automatic pagination

 CLI
 ---